 this is a metaphysical presumption which is not testable except by

-inference from a normal perspective.
+inference from the normal paradigm.
 From a purely empirical

-stance, there is and can only be one consciousness, only one
+stance, there is and can only conceivably be one consciousness, only one

 immediate and present reality, only one fountain of direct

 awareness.
 All other hypothetical consciousnesses are

 metaphysical assumptions without scientific basis, except in so far